mdavids/rfc/content/draft-davids-forsalereg-03.md

 ## RRset limitations

 This specification does not define any restrictions on the number of TXT records in the RRset, although it is recommended to limit it to one.
 It is also recommended that the length of the RDATA [@RFC8499] does not exceed 255 bytes.
-When the RRset contains multiple records, or exceeds 255 bytes, it is at the discretion of the processor to make a selection.
+If the RRset contains multiple records or the total size exceeds 255 bytes, it is up to the processor to determine which data to use..
 For example, a registry might pick a mandatory URI from the RRset to display on a website as part of its service, while an individual might just pick a phone number (if present) and dial it to make contact with a potential seller.

 ## RR Type limitation